-6. (Optional) Select both a new Backup Schedule and a Number of Backups.
-See "Working with vTM Cluster Backups" on page 237.

-Note: The Number of Backups property is only used when there is a Backup Schedule selected.

-7. Click Apply.
+- 6. (Optional) Select both a new Backup Schedule and a Number of Backups.
+See "Working with vTM Cluster Backups" on the next page. - The Number of Backups property is only used when there is a Backup Schedule selected. - 7.
+Click Apply.
 The cluster is updated.